EngOmarSoudi/musicPlayer-vueJs/README.md

 npm i -D tailwindcss postcss autoprefixer npx tailwindcss init -p
 ```

 ## validation

 ```sh
 npm i vee-validate
 npm install @vee-validate/rules
 ```

+## create file name include and do the rules than go to auth page and do your compute functions there

 ### Compile and Hot-Reload for Development

 ```sh